-Unless you buy fresh crabs, you'll most likely use pasteurized crabmeat, which comes in sealed containers.
+- Unless you buy fresh crabs, you'll most likely use pasteurized crabmeat, which comes in sealed containers.
 Always check the "best by" date when you buy pasteurized crabmeat.
 Pasteurization simply means that the crabmeat has been heated and cooled using a special process to destroy any harmful pathogens.
-Pasteurized crabmeat has a long shelf, but it must be kept refrigerated, preferably 39 F or lower.
+Pasteurized crabmeat has a long shelf, but it must be kept refrigerated.
 Once it has been opened, however, it should be eaten within 2 days.
 If the crabmeat has been cooked, refrigerate leftovers and eat within 3 days.

 - The price of the crabmeat depends on the grade.
 Jumbo lump is the most expensive grade, with lump, special, and claw following with lower price points.

 - Shelf stable crabmeat is usually inferior when compared to fresh or pasteurized.
 Miller's Select brand offers canned jumbo lump, special white, and claw, and their products get consistently good reviews.
 If you have a favorite brand of canned crabmeat, feel free to use it instead of pasteurized or fresh.